Neuroscience

 *Note: only 0.5 credit of NROD98Y3 can be counted towards the Capstone course requirement

-Co-op Program Requirements
+Co-op Work Term Requirements

 Co-op Course Requirements

-In addition to their academic program requirements, Co-op students complete the following Co-op specific courses as part of their degree:
+Co-op students complete the following Co-op-specific courses as part of their degree:

-Co-op courses are taken in addition to a full course load.
-They are recorded on transcripts as credit/no credit (CR/NCR) and are considered to be additive credit to the 20.0 required degree credits.
-No additional course fee is assessed as registration is included in the Co-op Program fee.
+Note: Co-op courses are taken alongside a full course load and are recorded on transcripts as Credit/No Credit (CR/NCR).
+These courses have no credit weight and are considered additional credits beyond the 20.0 required degree credits.
+No additional course fee is charged, as registration is included in the Co-op Program fee.

-For information on fees, status in Co-op programs, and certification of completion of Co-op programs, see the Co-operative Programs section and the Arts and Science Co-op section in the UTSC Calendar.
+For information on course codes, fees, status in Co-op programs, and certification of completion of Co-op programs, see the Co-operative Programs section and the Arts and Science Co-op section in the UTSC Calendar.

 SPECIALIST PROGRAM IN NEUROSCIENCE - Systems/Behavioural Stream (SCIENCE) - SCSPE1372